perkzen/perkzen/README.md

 Hi, there I'm Domen.
 I'm a software developer from Slovenia with a passion for creating innovative and practical projects.
-My expertise lies in Full Stack Development and my favorite programming language is Typescript.
+My expertise lies in <strong>Full Stack Development</strong> and my favorite programming language is Typescript.

 I take pride in being able to learn and apply new technologies in a quick and effective manner.
 My goal is to continue to expand my knowledge and experience in the industry while delivering high-quality work that meets the needs of my clients.

 I'm always on the lookout for new challenges and opportunities to learn and grow as a software developer.